alexander-pastukhov/writing-games-with-python-and-psychopy/docs/06-psychopy.md

 You will learn about lists and indexes in the next chapter, so here is another ready-made.
 First, add `"space"` to the `keyList` parameter.
 Next, use conditional [if statement](#{#if-statement) to check whether [event.getKeys()](https://psychopy.org/api/event.html#psychopy.event.getKeys) returned a key press.
 If it did  (`len(keys) > 0`), you can now check whether `keys[0]` is equal to `"space"` or `"escape"`^[You can use `if..else`, because we only have two options but I would recommend to go for a more general solution `if..elif` ].
 If it was the latter, the game is over as before.
 If it was `"space"` then move the square to a new random position (and do not move it on every frame!)

-Hint, if you are debugging
+Hint, if you are debugging, put you breakpoint inside the `if` statement, so that the program pauses only once you pressed a key (what happens if you put it on the `win.flip()` line?)

 ::: {.rmdnote .program}
 Put your code into _code10.py_.